 - Childcare arrangements are the responsibility of the trainee and can take time to organise

-The full guidance from NHS Employers on KIT day pay can be found here.
+The full guidance from NHS Employers on KiT and SPLiT days can be found here.

 This is a relatively new concept and is currently under development at both a regional and national level.
 We will update the SuppoRTT website pages to reflect this.